 Mere Exposure Effect and its influence in Advertising

 By advertising a company several times to the audience develops a sense of familiarity with them about the brands.
-It, in turn, leads to a level of trust in the brands.
+The mere-exposure effect, in turn, leads to a level of trust in the brands.
 It is also regardless of the fact whether they have learned something new about the brand or not.

 As the customers hear the name of the brand repeatedly, they begin to think that it must be trustworthy and competent.

-For instance, in one of the surveys conducted to prove the presence and effectiveness of the mere exposure effect in advertising, a group of students between the ages of 18 to 24 years was considered.
-They were asked to read an article on their computers.
+For instance, in one of the surveys conducted to prove the presence and effectiveness of the mere-exposure effect in advertising, a group of students between the ages of 18 to 24 years was considered.
+They were asked to read an article on mere exposure effect on their computers.

 However, as discussed earlier, over-exposure can lead to a decline in interest.
 It applies to advertise as well.
 Thus, when a company or a brand is relatively new or unfamiliar to the audience, the mere exposure effect is beneficial.
 The increase in exposure can lead to a decrease in favorability.